Information about the Hull and East Yorkshire Local Nature Partnership (LNP).

-Local Nature Partnerships (LNP) are a new initiative from the Government to create a step-change in how we work on the natural environment and are one of the key proposals made in the Natural Environment White Paper published in June 2011.
+Local Nature Partnerships (LNPs) are a Government initiative to create a step-change in how we work on the natural environment and are one of the key proposals made in the Natural Environment White Paper published in June 2011.

 The Government's vision for LNPs is that they are self-sustaining strategic partnerships of a broad range of local organisations, businesses and people.
 They will help their local area to manage the natural environment as a system and to embed its value in local decisions for the benefit of nature, people and the economy.

 The overall purpose of an LNP will be to: